Ramsey numbers of ordered graphs: Open problems

-This result, if true, would be a natural strengthening of the fact that bounded-degree (unordered) graphs have linear Ramsey numbers.
-If the answer is negative, then there is a graph with bounded degrees and super-linear ordered Ramsey numbers for every ordering of its vertices.

-Theorem~\ref{thmIntChromDiag} implies that ordered Ramsey numbers of bounded-degree graphs with constant-size interval chromatic number are polynomial in the number of vertices.
-We do not know whether this bound is tight, as we have no non-trivial lower bounds.
+Theorem~\ref{thmIntChromDiag} implies that ordered Ramsey numbers of graphs that have bounded degree and bounded interval chromatic number are polynomial in the number of vertices.
+However, we have no nontrivial lower bounds.